-Android Q's features will transform some phones into more user-friendly, customizable, and secure environments.
+Android 10's features will transform some phones into more user-friendly, customizable, and secure environments.
 Here's what developers, businesses, and users need to know about Google's Android 10.0.

 Android is still the most widely-used platform around the globe.
-With a market share that hasn't shifted much since the last iteration (approximately 81.7% around the release of mobile sector.
-With the release of Android 10 (aka Android Q), users will get a good blend of new features and a polishing of previously released features.
-Some of Android Q's new features will be eye-opening and should go a long way to cement the platform at the top of the mobile space.), Google has a strong grip on the
+With a market share that hasn't shifted much since the last iteration (approximately 81.7% around the release of Android Pie), Google has a strong grip on the mobile sector.
+With the release of Android 10 (formerly known as Android Q), users get a good blend of new features and a polishing of previously released features.
+Some of Android 10's new features are eye-opening and should go a long way to cement the platform at the top of the mobile space.

-Read this Android Q cheat sheet to get up to speed on Google's next OS.
-We'll update this resource periodically when there is new information about Android Q.
+Read this Android 10 cheat sheet to get up to speed on Google's latest OS.
+We'll update this resource periodically when there is new information about Android 10.

 SEE: How to build a successful developer career (free PDF) (TechRepublic)